 For Mr. Hernandez, watching so many Latinos lose their homes during the 2008 crisis, but then become a massive block of home buyers ten years later, showed him the power of his own community.

 “During the recession, we were the largest cohorts to lose the largest amount of equity and wealth.
 But now, it’s turned into a different topic.
 We’re talking about building generational wealth and sustaining it and understanding it.
 And so, to me, that’s really exciting.
 It’s really exciting to be able to help our community,” says Mr. Hernandez.

-“You don’t have to be Latino or Asian, or LGBTQ+ or Black, but if you understand the nuances behind building wealth and equality, and if we surround ourselves with folks who believe in the same way — everybody wins.
+“You don’t have to be Latino or Asian or Black, but if you understand the nuances behind building wealth and equality, and if we surround ourselves with folks who believe in the same way — everybody wins.
 And that to us is probably the biggest plus of all of this.”